The Illusion of Reality in Stereoscopy.

 To retain a sensation of realistic depth in such a situation is difficult.
 L/R images of objects very distant should not be separated by more than 2.5 inches on the screen, or viewer's eyes will be forced to diverge, which is not something our eyes easily adapt to.
 Headaches and eyestrain can result.
 So, you see the moviemakers have only a small range of image separations with which to make the stereo effect happen.

-This is why much of a 3d movie seems "flat" to many people.
+This is why much of a 3D movie seems "flat" to many people.
 There just isn't much depth except in a few brief situations where depth is used for dramatic or shock effect.
 But if that is over-used, it can annoy audiences.

 I've even heard some complain, after seeing Avatar 3D that after a half hour or so, they forgot they were watching a 3D movie.
 Then upon leaving the theater the real world seemed "flat".
 This just reminds us of the importance of human psychology and human expectations, and the fact that the sensation of 3D reality is more than just 3D parallax.
+We are seldom consciously aware of stereo depth in everyday life, but film makers feel an obligation to make us constantly aware of it in a movie.
+And movie patrons expect it, or they judge the 3D movie "not worth the extra cost."

 Where shall we sit?
 The stereo illusion very much depends where you sit in the theater.
 Suppose the movie has a scene with an object intended to appear halfway between you and the screen.
 That distance is much less for someone in the front seats than it is for someone in the very back seats.
 Sitting farther back "stretches" the spatial z-axis, sitting in front shortens itfor all objects in the scene.
-Sitting off to the side introduces an interesting skew distortion of solid objects, so a cube is no longer a cube, but more of a parallelopid.
+Sitting off to the side introduces an interesting skew distortion of solid objects, so a cube is no longer a cube, but more of a parallelopiped.
 Reality is warped.
 At several theaters I attend, the ticket sellers tell each patron of a 3D movie to "Sit near the center of the theater for the best picture."

 Test it yourself.
 During a 3D movie, remove your 3D glasses.
 You may find the screen brightness dazzling, if your theater is using the highest intensity projection lamps.
 If you are not dazzled, then your theater is cutting corners (and its electricity bill) by using inadequate lamps.